ericbannon/kubeturbo-openshift/README.md

 # Quickstart Install Guide: Turbonomic with Kubeturbo on Openshift

 The following guide in intended to provide quick start intructions on how to install and configure Turbonomi with Kubeturbo on Openshift.
-For full intstructions on Multi-Node Deployment of Turbonomic on Kubernetes, please visit [The Turbonomic Wiki Instructions] (https://github.com/turbonomic/t8c-install/wiki/1.-Turbonomic-MultiNode-Deployment-Overview "tc8s instructions").
+For full intstructions on Multi-Node Deployment of Turbonomic on Kubernetes, please visit [The Turbonomic Wiki Instructions](https://github.com/turbonomic/t8c-install/wiki/1.-Turbonomic-MultiNode-Deployment-Overview "tc8s instructions").

 ## Turbonomic